-GARDNER-WEBB STUDENT YMCA Lisa Yerrick, Executive Director Chris Bradley, Program Director Gardner-Webb University, the Cleveland County YMCA, and YMCA of the USA have formed a partnership to develop a GWU Student YMCA.
-The YMCA will prepare undergraduates for a career in the non-profit field, including YMCAs.
+Gardner-Webb Student YMCA/101 GARDNER-WEBB STUDENT YMCA Lisa Yerrick, Executive Director Chris Bradley, Program Director Gardner-Webb University, the Cleveland County YMCA, and YMCA of the USA have formed a partnership to develop a GWU Student YMCA.
+One component of this student Y is the YMCA Professional Studies Program, which prepares undergraduates for a career in the non-profit field, including YMCA's.
 Through this innovative partnership, these courses will offer a distinct path toward future employment.
-Courses can be taken as electives, or all courses taken as a minor in YMCA Professional Studies.
+Courses can be taken separately as electives, or as an 18 hour YMCA Professional Studies minor.
 DESCRIPTION OF YMCA COURSES (YMCA) 300 INTRODUCTION TO YMCA GROUPS, VOLUNTEERS AND DIVERSITY ISSUES 3 semester hours This course is designed to develop a thorough understanding of the principles of working with diverse groups and with volunteers, and how those interactions relate to the YMCA movement and other non-profit organizations.
 This course will also assist the learner in increasing their understanding of the YMCA national and international movement.
 3-0-3.
 (Fall) 350 MARKETING IN NON-PROFIT SETTINGS 3 semester hours This course is designed to develop a thorough understanding of marketing principles, particularly as they relate to working with and for non-profit groups.
 This course will provide the knowledge and skills necessary to design various programs utilizing social marketing principles.
 The course will provide opportunities to learn all components of the YMCA Management Modules: Market Research, Marketing in Non-Profit Settings, and The Three R's of Membership (Recruit, Retain, and Recapture).
 3-0-3.
 (Fall) 400 PROBLEM-SOLVING, DECISION MAKING, STRATEGIC PLANNING AND FISCAL MANAGEMENT IN THE NON-PROFIT SETTING 3 semester hours This course is designed to develop skills to assist in priority setting, strategic planning, decisionmaking and financial management in the non-profit setting.
 This course includes practical application of skills necessary to succeed in non-profit management positions.
 3-0-3.
 (Spring) 495 YMCA INTERNSHIP 3 semester hours The YMCA internship course is designed to provide students with opportunities to put educational and academic theory into practice.
 The internship provides an opportunity to assess, develop and enhance many of the key skills needed in the professional workplace.
 This course will equip students from all majors with the necessary competencies to pursue career opportunities as leaders in the YMCA or other non-profit settings.
-Prerequisite: YMCA 300 & Approval by the GWU Internship Supervisor for the GWU Student YMCA.
-6-0-6.
-(Fall, Spring, Summer) Gardner-Webb University/100
+Prerequisite: YMCA 300 & Approval by the GWU Internship Supervisor for the YMCA.
+3-0-3.
+(Fall, Spring, Summer) NOTE: In order to obtain the minor in YMCA Professional Studies, the following courses must be completed along with the YMCA courses: MGMT 316 PRINCIPLES OF MANAGEMENT 3 semester hours Explores the principles and processes of managing an organization.
+The functions of planning, organizing, leading and motivating employees are applied to current business situations.
+3-0-3.
+HEWE 300 PROGRAM PLANNING, IMPLEMENTING, AND EVALUAITON OF HEALTH/WELLNESS PROGRAMS 3 semester hours Designed to provide an understanding and utilization of the basic theories and guidelines for assessing individual and community health/wellness needs, as well as, for planning, implementing, and evaluating health/wellness programs in a variety of settings.
+Prerequisite: HEWE 200.
+3-0-3.
+(Fall)